 Payments to defined contribution retirement benefit plans are charged as an expense when employees have rendered the services entitling them to the contributions.
-Payments made to statemanaged retirement benefit schemes, such as the Tabung Amanah Pekerja (TAP) and Supplemental Contributory Pensions Fund (SCP) and Skim Persaraan Kebangsaan (SPK), are dealt with as payments to defined contribution plans where NICB's obligations under the plans are equivalent to those arising in a defined contribution retirement benefit plan.
+Payments made to state-managed retirement benefit schemes, such Skim Persaraan Kebangsaan (SPK), are dealt with as payments to defined contribution plans where NICB's obligations under the plans are equivalent to those arising in a defined contribution retirement benefit plan.